Cavapoo vs. Toy Poodle: Which One Should I Choose?

 Health & Care

-Although the breed is considered generally hardy, the Cavapoo is prone to some of the diseases that both parent breeds carry.
+Although they are healthy, the Cavapoo is prone to some of the diseases affecting both parent breeds.
 Heart defects, eye conditions, and skin and teeth complaints are among some of the more common problems.
 However, a reputable breeder should have screened potential parents to ensure that they did not carry these conditions.
-While this doesn’t completely eliminate the possibility of your Cavapoo developing any particular condition, it does reduce the chances.
+While this doesn’t eliminate the possibility of your Cavapoo developing any particular condition, it reduces the chances.

 Suitable for:

-Cavapoos make great companion pets for all age groups and family units, but they do require the companionship of their owner.
-If your dog will be left alone for long periods, a Cavapoo may not be a suitable breed.
-Similarly, the Cavapoo does need regular, daily exercise, so if you are unable to get out and walk a dog regularly, look for something with lower exercise needs.
+Cavapoos make great companion pets for all age groups and family units, but they require the companionship of their owner.
+If you work long hours or aren’t home very often, a Cavapoo may not be a suitable breed.
+Similarly, the Cavapoo needs regular, daily exercise, so if you are unable to get out and walk a dog regularly, look for another canine with lower exercise needs.

 Toy Poodle Dog Breed Overview

-The Poodle breeds are well known for their intelligence and their stout loyalty.
-The Toy Poodle, having been used in circuses and for training, exhibits a lot of these traits.
-The breed is intelligent and will get along with most people and animals, but it might struggle being left alone for too long a period.
+The Poodle breeds are well known for their intelligence and loyalty.
+The Toy Poodle, as a former circus performer, exhibits these traits and can also participate in canine sports and agility trials.
+They get along with most people and animals, but they’re more likely to misbehave when they’re left alone for long periods.

 Character

-The Toy Poodle is another small breed that loves the companionship of its humans, so can struggle if left alone for long periods.
-It will befriend all family members but can be aloof with strangers.
+The Toy Poodle is another small dog that loves the companionship of their owner.
+They develop strong bonds with all family members but can be aloof with strangers.
 The Toy Poodle is considered a good dog for families that already have pets, but you should ensure a relaxed and calm settling-in period for good integration.

 Exercise